Contact: DOOR Program National Office

 Time & Location:

-Group Size: Maximum 45 participants per week.
+Group Size: Maximum 40-65 participants per week depending on location.
 Smaller groups will join others from different places and congregations.

 Accommodations: Food is provided.
-Groups are housed at local church or school.
+Groups are housed in a dorm in Austin and a local church in Houston.
 All females and males sleep in separate rooms, including married adult leaders.
-Showers are available either on-site or at a nearby location.
+Showers are available on-site.
 Participants provide their own transportation.
 Program provides 2-3 trained young adults who will serve as hosts and program coordinators.

 Southwest Good Samaritan Ministries lives the Good News of salvation by addressing spiritual and material needs, including emergency shelter and food, clothing, transportation, legal aid, advocacy and job referral through a cooperative effort with other agencies and religious organizations.